temporalio/documentation/kb/how-to-troubleshoot-last-connection-error.md

 ## Additional resources

-You'll troubleshoot the `failed reaching server: last connection error` error caused by an expired TLS certification by following these steps.
+The preceding steps should help you troubleshoot the `failed reaching server: last connection error` error caused by an expired TLS certificate.

-If this issue persists, verify the Client you are using to connect to the server is using the correct TLS certification, the Client requests reach the server after the roles are fully initialized, or open a ticket at [https://support.temporal.io/](https://support.temporal.io/).
+If this issue persists, verify that the Client you are using to connect to the server is using the correct TLS certification and that the Client requests reach the server after the roles are fully initialized.
+If you still need help, [create a support ticket](/cloud/how-to-create-a-ticket-for-temporal-support).